mratsim/weave/benchmarks/matmul_gemm_blas/README.md

 as OpenMP does not properly support nested parallelism and many algorithms especially in deep learning would benefits from launch multiple GEMMs on batches of matrices or as parallel subtree of a computation graph.

+Note that most matrix multiplication in other multithreading benchmark runtime are actually memory-bandwidth bound and any measure of parallelism is flawed.
+On my machine, for a matrix multiplication of 1920x1920 matrices, a naive triple-for loop would reach 2GFlop/s single-threaded while industry-grade Intel-MKL reaches over 200GFlop/s single threaded, with the speed difference growing in n^3 rate with the size of the matrices.